telerik/justmock-docs/integration/docker.md

  "--profiler-path-64", "/justmock/codewaver/64/Telerik.CodeWeaver.Profiler.dll",\
  "--command", "dotnet",\
  "--command-args", "test --logger:\"console;verbosity=detailed\""]

  ```
-6. Use a second stage to define a lightweight image for running tests
+6. Optionally, you can define a second stage in your Dockerfile to create a lightweight image for running tests.

 ```
 FROM sdk AS testrunner
 WORKDIR /build